Morgan Ketzner Looks Smoking Hot While Clad In A White Bikini In St. Barths

 Morgan Ketzner is back in a bikini in the most recent photo that was shared on her Instagram feed.
 The model and social media influencer added the image to her page on January 5, and her fans have been going wild over it.

-The image captured Morgan posing in the center of the frame.
-A geotag in the update indicated that she was in Saint Barthelemy.
-The sun was shining brightly across Morgan’s figure, and it illuminated the tree branches at her back.
-Morgan had her chest facing toward the camera and gave a sultry stare into the lens.
+Morgan was captured posing in the center of the frame.
+According to the geotag, she was in Saint Barthelemy.
+The sun was shining brightly across her figure, and it illuminated the tree branches at her back.
+Morgan had her chest facing toward the camera and flashed a sultry stare.
 She draped one arm near her hip and tucked the opposite near her lips.

 She showed off her incredible figure in a tiny bikini that did her nothing but favors.
 The piece was white and patterned with small blue flowers.
-It had a sexy, triangular cut that covered what was necessary to meet Instagram’s guidelines while still teasing a glimpse of cleavage.
+It had a sexy triangular cut that covered what was necessary to meet Instagram's guidelines while still teasing a glimpse of cleavage.
 It had a pair of thin straps that were tight on her toned shoulders, leaving her trim arms in full view.
 The piece cut off near her ribs, and her sculpted abs were in full view.

 Morgan paired the look with a set of matching bottoms that were equally as hot.
-They had thin, string sides that were tight on her hips and highlighted her hourglass curves.
+They had thin string sides that were tight on her hips and highlighted her hourglass curves.
 The front rode a few inches below her navel and exposed her flat tummy.
-The high-rise design of the bikini bottoms also treated Morgan’s audience to a great view of her sculpted thighs.
-Morgan wore her long, brunette locks with a side part, and a few loose pieces escaped around the frame of her face.
+The high-rise design of the bikini bottoms also treated Morgan's audience to a great view of her sculpted thighs.

-“Oh my god you’re so beautiful babe,” one follower gushed, adding a series of flames and hearts to the end of their comment.
+"Oh my god you're so beautiful babe," one follower gushed, adding a series of flames and hearts at the end of their comment.

-“Stunning special lady with special undies.
-You are a goddess,” a second Instagrammer exclaimed.
+"Stunning special lady with special undies.
+You are a goddess," a second user exclaimed.

 "You are really beautiful baby you are wonderful.
 You look amazing I love it," a third fan commented.

-“Awesome photo and have an amazing day!
-You are so hot,” one more chimed in with a few flames tied to the end of their words.
+"Awesome photo and have an amazing day!
+You are so hot," one more chimed in, with a few flames tied to the end of their words.